 If you are tired of the gaps in your mouth, dental implants may be what you need to replace your missing teeth.
 But the question remains — exactly what are dental implants, and how do they work to give you the beautiful and healthy smile that you’ve been missing?

-Dental implants in Midtown East are small posts that are surgically placed within a patient’s jawbone.
+Dental implants are small posts that are surgically placed within a patient’s jawbone.
 As the bone heals, it forms a bond with the implants, which allows the restorations that will eventually go on top of the implants to have the strongest base possible.
 This bond may also help to prevent the bone loss in the jaw that often occurs after tooth extractions.

 A titanium alloy is the material of choice for the majority of dental implants.
 That’s because this metal is extremely biocompatible; almost no one is allergic to it, it is non-corrosive, it is very strong, and it bonds well with tissues in the human body.
 In rare instances, a patient cannot receive titanium implants, in which case a non-metal alternative, such as zirconia, may be used.